Search by category, archive or keyword

-The United States has laws in place to protect those who render aid to others in distress.
+The United States has laws in place to protect individuals who render aid to those in distress.
 Narcan is a prescription drug, though not a controlled substance, that can reverse the effects of a heroin overdose.
-However, many are reluctant to render such aid, without knowing their legal standing, should they do so.
+However, many are reluctant to provide such aid without knowing their legal standing.

 Unfortunately, there is no single answer for the entirety of the United States.
 Laws vary from state to state, and sometimes even from municipality to municipality.
-Further complicating matters, law enforcement can be more or less obliging on the subject, depending on the local jurisdiction in question.
+Further complicating matters, law enforcement can be more or less obliging on the subject, depending on the local jurisdiction.

 What Is Narcan?